 While NDMA will make every effort to keep your school handbook current, the information and policies described in this handbook may be changed in any way at any time at the sole discretion of the NDMA Administration/Staff.
 Your family is responsible to comply with current New Discoveries policies at all times.
-These policies apply to all students at NDMA Students and parents or guardians should review the information in this handbook together to become familiar with the procedures, policies, and opportunities at New Discoveries.
+These policies apply to all students at NDMA.
+Students and parents or guardians should review the information in this handbook together to become familiar with the procedures, policies, and opportunities at New Discoveries.

-This Student Handboo ok belongs to:
+This Student Handbook belongs to: G rade Teacher(s)

-Name •

-Grade

-Teache er(s)